 Tendons connect muscle to bone and help make your joints move.
 Technically speaking, a tendon injury is a strain, while an injury to a ligament (ligaments connect bone to bone) is a sprain--the two terms are most often used interchangeably.
+We offer a range of regenerative medicine options for treating tendon injuries in Glastonbury, CT.

 There are 3 grades of tendon strain injuries: